cake-lier/todo-app/README.md

 ### Accessing the application

-Regardless of which procedure you followed, when the two messages
+Regardless of which of the last two procedures you followed, when the two messages

 > "Node API server started"